Here are the winners of the 14th annual Ethics Essay Contest, sponsored by the Augustana Center for the Study of Ethics.

 B.A.
 Princeton; Ph.D., Stanford

 The religion and philosophy departments offer a jointly-administered minor in ethics.
 The minor draws upon course offerings in both departments, giving students the opportunity to pursue an interdisciplinary study of ethics.
+The minor is open to all Augustana students.
+Requirements for completing the minor are listed below (for descriptions of these courses, please see the Religion and Philosophy course offerings).

-MINOR IN ETHICS 21 credits, including the following:
+20 credits, including the following:

 Grade Point Average Notation: All courses listed in the catalog as required courses for any major and/or minor, including those courses outside of the department or with a different subject coding, are considered part of the major and will count in the grade point average.
 Some departments may have additional grade requirements for the courses offered within their department.
 Recommended supporting courses that are optional and not required may also count in the major depending on the program.
 For more information see your department chair or the degree requirements for Bachelor of Arts and information on Majors/Minors.